Henry Dangar: Magistrate and politician

 Dangar was a magistrate and member of the district council for a number of years.
 He devoted much time and energy to the agricultural and political advancement of the Hunter valley.
 In 1843 he was nominated for the electoral district comprising the counties of Hunter, Brisbane and Bligh in the first elective Legislative Council, but was defeated by William Dumaresq.

 In 1845 he was elected to the New South Wales Legislative Council as the member for the County of Northumberland.
 He remained a member of the council until 1851, when he retired from public life.

 In 1847 Henry Dangar together with his brothers Richard and William, under the management of cousin Charles Gedye, began a meat-canning factory at Honeysuckle Point, Newcastle.
 They established the Newcastle Meat Preserving Company after a severe drought caused a decline in cattle and sheep prices.
 Although the business won awards at the Great Exhibition of 1851 in London, and exported their product to India and California, the company ceased to operate by 1855.

 Death and legacy

 Dangar died in Sydney on 2 March 1861 and was buried locally in a family vault.
 A year later his remains were exhumed and reinterred at a new vault at Singleton.

 Mount Dangar, Dangarfield, Dangar Falls, and Dangarsleigh were named to commemorate him.
+All of these naming are worthy of reconsideration in the light of Dangar's record.